 - White Toffee Bark

-Whether these cookies are for yourself, guests or those being gifted a sweet package of homemade love – I’m sure all will love these Chocolate Gingerbread Cookies.
+It doesn’t matter whether these cookies are for yourself, guests, or those being gifted a sweet package of homemade love … I’m sure all will love these Chocolate Gingerbread Cookies.

 They are soft and chewy, with crisp edges thanks to the sugar coating.
 They are a great addition to your holidays, without being too time-consuming or stressful.